lambdamikel/Speak-SID/README.md

 |    16    | 1250000        |
 -----------------------------

+In the UART / Serial Mode, the receive ring buffer can hold 128 bytes currently, but it is of course up to you to change this.
+In order to retrieve the number of bytes currently in the buffer that have not been read by the CPC yet, use control byte / command `40`.
+The number of bytes is available to read from port `&FBEE`.
+Then, the next unread byte can be retrieved using control byte / command `41`, again from port `&FBEE`.
+So, first ask for the number of unread bytes in the buffer using `41`, and learn that there are `n` bytes to be read, then set up a loop which calls control byte / command `41` `n` times, reading `n` values from the input buffer from port `&FBEE`.
+See the provided BASIC example program on the CPC dsk.

 - **SPI Mode**: 6.
 Not implemented yet.
 In the meantime, patch / extend the firmware for your own SPI device yourself!
 Programming / flashing the ATMega over the SPI headers works, see below.

 - **I2C Mode**: 7.
 Not implemented yet.
 In the meantime, patch / extend the firmware for your own I2C device yourself!